-Joint tenants – These are co-owners of land who own it equally and who do not have separate ownership interests that they can deal with individually – in contrast with “owners in commons”, or “tenants in common” (see below).
+Joint tenants – These are co-owners of land who own it equally and who do not have separate ownership interests that they can deal with individually.
+For example, if one of the tenants passes away, their interest is absorbed by the surviving owner.
 Although these terms may refer to “tenants”, they in fact relate to ownership, not to renting or leasing land.

 Land Information New Zealand (LINZ) – The government department that authorises and records changes in rights to land.
 LINZ creates new titles, and records changes of ownership and interests in land.

 Life interest – The Māori Land Court can award a life interest in land, usually to a deceased owner’s surviving spouse or civil union partner, which entitles that person (called the “life tenant”) to receive income from the land.
 It is limited to income (such as rents or interest) and excludes capital (such as purchase money or compensation for land).
 When the life tenant dies or re-marries, their life interest ends and the interest in the land passes to the successors of the person from whom the interest came (usually this is the children of the deceased owner and the life tenant).

 Māori customary land – This is land that is held by Māori in accordance with tikanga Māori and that was never converted to Māori freehold land by the Land Courts, so that Māori have the same title to it as they had in 1840.
 There is very little Māori customary land today.

 Māori freehold land – Land where Māori customary interests have been converted to freehold title by the Māori Land Court or its predecessors by a freehold order.
 Almost all Māori land is Māori freehold land.